chk-jxcn/ddns_namecom/README.md

 # ddns_namecom
-ddns like api for name.com
+DDNS like api for name.com
+You can run it on vps and call url from openwrt to update record

 ## usage
 ```